GardenGroupUO/NISP/Documentation/source/HelpfulPrograms_Subsidiary_Programs.rst

 Helpful Programs to run NISP
 ############################

-As well as the genetic algorithm, we have included a bunch of programs that can be used to create all the scripts that are needed to run the genetic algorithm.
-In this articles, we will introduce all of the program that can be used to create these scripts and to run them all in mass.
-Example files for running many of these programs can be found in Examples/CreateSets.
-Some of these programs can also be run by typing the program you want to run into the terminal from whatever directory you are in.
+Included in NISP are programs to help to execute all the VASP calculations that you want to run on slurm if you are using VASP to obtain all the energies of your clusters.
+These programs can be run by typing the program you want to run into the terminal from whatever directory you are in.

 The scripts and programs that we will be mentioned here are: